briannamagtoto/an-internet-farm-notes/content/index.md

 ---
-title: home of brianna magtoto
+title: home
 draft: false
 tags:
 - home
 ---
+This is where Brianna Magtoto's public-facing notes live.
+She has  an Obsidian folder + analog journal for more private facing thoughts/experiences, but this is a space that she will update her core beliefs, learnings, etc.

-This is where my notes live.
-I've realized that I need external accountability, so why not learn in public?
-If I know you and you have a digital garden, please tell me!
-I will link you in my friends page so we can grow our gardens together. 🐌🌱🌞
+She realized that she needs external accountability, so she questioned "why not learn in public?"
+If she knows you and you have a digital garden, please tell her!
+She will link you in her friends page so you can both grow your gardens together. 🐌🌱🌞

-If you're interested, here is a [[changelog]], where I'll try to consistently update what I learn about + notes I create.
-It'll be a nice exercise for future me to look at too.
+Check [[notes-runbook]] for a quick guide on how to peruse Brianna's notes.
+She likes to make things complicated for no reason, so please don't blame me.
+If you have any thoughts you'd like Brianna to hear, leave her some anonymous constructive feedback [here](https://www.admonymous.co/brianna-magtoto).
+She appreciates anything and everything.

+To a life of hyperlinks and rabbitholes!